 Morning was fast approaching the mountainous area, yet the valley for the most part remained silent and cold.
-Bits of sleet and rain poured down lightly from the low hanging clouds that poured in over the ridges like waterfalls made of mist.
+Bits of sleet and rain poured down from the low hanging clouds that slipped over the ridges like waterfalls of mist.
 Small icicles hung from a few branches, but most were still bare of ice due to the earliness of the season.
-In a month’s time, they would all be covered as the promise of a hard winter that had been whispered among the older generation since the first early snow a few weeks prior.
-On the river, a foggy vapor drifted up from the warmer water making it almost appear as if the river itself were boiling.
+In a month’s time, they would all be covered by the hard winter that the older generation had whispered of since the first early snow a few weeks prior.
+On the river, a foggy vapor drifted up from the warmer water and made it almost appear as if the river itself were boiling.

-It was a morning like any other in the area for this time of year: cold, calm, and serene.
+It was a morning like any other for this time of year: cold, calm, and serene.
 Much like the ice itself.

-To a casual observer, the driver probably appeared completely reckless.
-To those who looked closer, they would be able to see the precision in his movements; the way he shifted and moved with bike as he banked turns and accelerated and then shifted down at just the right moment.
+To a casual observer, the driver appeared reckless.
+To those who looked closer, they would see the precision in his movements; the way he shifted and moved with bike as he banked turns and accelerated and then shifted down at just the right moment.
 He knew the bike.
 He knew the path.
 He knew where he was going.

-He wasn’t expecting the explosion that shattered the low hanging branch, however.
+He still wasn’t expecting the explosion that shattered the low hanging branch however.

-The bike turned sharply to try and avoid the falling object, which threw the rider from his secure place on the mount.
-Tucking into a roll, the driver tumbled over the muddy, wet ground for several seconds before being stopped by the trunk of a mossy tree.
-Twenty meters or so, his bike exploded as it hit a bolder that had rolled down from higher up.
+The bike banked hard to avoid the falling object, which threw the rider from his mount.
+Tucking into a roll, the driver tumbled over the muddy, wet ground for several seconds before being stopped by a mossy tree trunk.
+Twenty meters or so ahead of him, his bike exploded as it smashed into a bolder.

-The third moon had not fully set by the time the sun had begun to lighten the morning sky.
-Cool gray clouds, all that was left the storm that had been threatening them from the west the entire night, drifted lowly along the mountains edge and through the ridges.
-The still smelled of rain and snow, but they now they gave up more than a brief shower as they passed by.
-An occasional clap of thunder would grumbled unpleasantly in the early hour, but the bite the storm once had had long since lost it sharp teeth.
+The third moon had not fully set by the time the sun began to lighten the morning sky.
+Cool gray clouds, all that was left the storm that had been threatening them from the west the entire night, drifted along the mountains edge and through the ridges.
+They smelled of rain and snow, but they did little more than drizzle now.
+An occasional clap of thunder would grumbled in the early hour, but the bite the storm once had had long since lost its teeth.

-Sitting in a meditative position on the ridge edge, Qui-Gon watched as one cloud passed by through the narrow valley below.
-It was slow moving, crawling along at a snails pace and obscuring his vision of area, but still he didn’t mind.
-There was nothing there that he now couldn’t see if he wanted.
-All he had to do was simply reach of it.
+Sitting in a meditative position on the ridge edge, Qui-Gon watched as one cloud passed through the narrow valley.
+It was slow moving, crawling along at a snail’s pace and obscuring his view of the valley, but he didn’t mind.
+There was nothing there now that he couldn’t see if he wished.
+All he had to do was reach of it.

-There was Giles, sitting at the table inside the motor-home, tiredly reading over the book that had brought them there.
+There was Giles, who was sitting at the table inside the motor-home and tiredly reading over the book that had brought them here.